 2012-Jeff Clark, UW School of Medicine & Public Health

 "The money is incredible!
 To have the stability is so reassuring and knowing that I don't have to worry about interest on my loans and how we are going to pay it back takes a lot of pressure off what's already hard in medical school.
-It makes medical school more enjoyable." -Kelsey Marko, student loan recipient
+It makes medical school more enjoyable." -Kelsey Stein, student loan recipient

 The principle candidate should have the following qualifications: